shakirnasim00/shakirnasim00/README.md

 ## Hi there, I'm Shakir 👋
-🌱 I’m currently learning: JavaScript, Java, and Swift.
+🌱 I’m currently learning: JavaScript, Java, and Swift.<br>
 📫 How to reach me: shakirnasim@outlook.com

 <!--